 Patrick holds a Phd in Social Psychology from the University of Western Australia, and a BA in Philosophy from Murdoch University.

-Anícia Lalá is Security Sector Reform Advisor at the International Security Sector Advisory Team.
-She has worked in the field of international security cooperation for more than 15 years and has combined practitioner, policy researcher, and academic experience in the fields of international politics, conflict resolution, development, and security.
+Anícia Lalá is a Senior Security Sector Reform Advisor at DCAF's International Security Sector Advisory Team.
+She has worked in the field of international security cooperation for more than 15 years and has combined practitioner, policy researcher, and academic experience in the fields of international politics, conflict resolution, security, governance and development.
 She is a founding member of the African Security Sector Network and has served on its Executive Committee for a number of years.
-Previously she was Deputy Director for Africa at the Global Facilitation Network for Security Sector Reform, when the project was based at Cranfield University in the UK.
+Previously she was Deputy Director for Africa at the Global Facilitation Network for Security Sector Reform, at Cranfield University in the UK.
 Earlier posts include a lecturing position in Conflict and Peace Studies at the Higher Institute for International Relations (Mozambique) and a civil servant placement at the National Directorate for Defence Policy in the Ministry of Defence of Mozambique.
-Through her work experience Anicia has developed skills in political, conflict, security and governance analysis, programme management, delivery of training, applied research and organisational building.
-Anícia holds an MSc in peace and development studies, from the University of Gothenburg, and has published articles in the fields of conflict resolution, democratisation, international security, post-conflict reconstruction, and security sector reform.
+Through her work experience Anicia has developed skills in political, conflict, security and governance analysis, advisory support, programme management, design and delivery of training, applied research, institutional building and knowledge management.
+Anícia holds a PhD in international security studies, from the University of Bradford, and has published articles in the fields of conflict resolution, democratisation, international security, post-conflict reconstruction, and security sector reform.
 Her publications include “Democratisation under duress: Mozambique’s belligerent peace now”, John and Elnora Ferguson Centre for African Studies, February 2014.http://jefcas.wordpress.com/2014/02/04/democratisation-under-duress-mozambiques-belligerent-peace-now/; “Defence Reform Challenges and Democratisation in Post-Conflict Mozambique”,The Current Analyst,November 2009; “The Difficulties of Donor Co-Ordination: Police and Judicial Reform in Mozambique” in G. Peake, E. Scheye & A. Hills (eds) Managing Insecurity: Field Experiences of Security Sector Reform Routledge: Milton Park and New York, 2008, pp.77-94; “Democratic Governance and Security Sector Reform: realities from post-war Mozambique” Nação e Defesa, 144, September 2006, pp. 35-59; and “DDR in Mozambique: the Borderlines of the Success Story” in A. Fitz-Gerald, H. Mason (eds) From conflict to community: a combatant's return to citizenship GFN-SSR: Shrivenham, 2005, pp.155-185.